 Length 5.8 mi · Climbing 1340 ft

 The main drawback of this hike is traffic noise, which is most noticable at the beginning and end.
 A little traffic noise even drifts up to the summit sometimes, although it's minimal.
-Also, the beginning and end of the hike are a little dull: the beginning because you're walking alongside Sir Francis Drake Boulevard, which has a constant flow of traffic, and the end because the scenery on the descent doesn't compare with the views from the summit.
+Also, the return from the summit is a little dull; the scenery on the descent doesn't compare with the views from the summit.

 The soil along this the Barnabe Fire Road is gravelly and well-drained, so except for some small patches it doesn't get that muddy when it rains.

-Start from the Camp Taylor parking lot.
+Start from the Camp Taylor parking lot (there's an $8.00 fee to park here).
 Cross the auto bridge and turn left.
 The road becomes the flat and easy Cross Marin Trail, which gives you a chance to get warmed up before the climbing begins.
-The dirt road is shaded by second-growth redwoods and runs alongside Lagunitas Creek.
+The pleasant dirt road is shaded by attractive second-growth redwoods and runs alongside Lagunitas Creek.
 Cars whiz by on Sir Francis Drake Boulevard.

-There's some tree cover as you climb, but the trail gets increasingly sunny.
+About half of the climb is shaded, but as you ascend but the trail gets increasingly sunny.
 Immediately after passing an unofficial trail to the right, there's a nice view of the little town of Lagunitas, enfolded in its redwood-lined valley.
-Soon after, the trail breaks out of the woods, the road becomes somewhat less steep, and the really good views start.
+The climb becomes much less steep after this point.
+Soon after, the trail breaks out of the woods and the really good views start.

 The fire tower at the top of Barnabe Mountain soon comes into view.
 It's a relief to see the tower since that means the climb is almost over.
 You can hike up to the tower and walk around it to appreciate the views.
 The most expansive views are of the rolling hills to the northwest, where Tomales Bay and the small sharp peak of Black Mountain, near Point Reyes Station, are visible in the distance.